karadeli98/Ethereum-Smart-Contract/ReadMe.md

 # Taxi Smart Contract
-This contract is useful for Shared Taxi Business on Blockchain technology with Etherum.
+This contract is useful for Shared Taxi Business on Blockchain technology with Ethereum.
 This code is running on Remix(https://remix.ethereum.org/).

 # OWNER